Home » Financial

 analysis form to apply for need-based aid.
 Need analysis forms include

 the Free Application for Federal Student Aid (FAFSA) and the Financial

 Financial aid that is need-based depends on your financial situation.

 Most government sources of financial aid are need-based.

 Fee paid to the bank to compensate them for the cost of administering

-and typically run to 4% of the amount disbursed.
+typically run to 4% of the amount disbursed.
 A portion of this fee is

-paid to federal government to offset the administrative costs
+paid to federal government to offset the administrative costs of the loan.

-counted after need is determined.
+after need is determined.
 Outside scholarships, prepaid tuition plans

-and VA educational benefits are examples of outside
+and VA educational benefits are examples of outside resources.

 A student who receives federal support may not receive awards totaling